afsoony/Comp55/docs/labs/3-Debug.md

 > function on a lower line will be directly responsible for calling the line above it
 > in that particular exception's case.*   Remember also that there is a [video on null pointer exceptions that was done a while back](https://youtu.be/x9JArfGJb8c) that explains more about what exceptions mean in general.

-Your grade for this lab will be based on your answers to a [google form](http://go.djosv.com/debuglab), your answers will include the number of bugs that you find and detail in the last section of that form.
+Your grade for this lab will be based on your answers to the Canvas lab, your answers will include the number of bugs that you find and detail in the last problem in the Canvas lab.

-***Problem 1) Go to the online form and complete Problem 1 (the entire section of it).
+***Problem 1) Go to the Canvas lab and complete Problem 1 (the entire section of it).
 Continue here once you are done.***

-> The screenshot in the online form is very similar to what you'll see
+> The screenshot in the Canvas lab question is very similar to what you'll see
 > as you program.

 ### 2\.
 If an error occurred, what is the state of the object (AKA receiver), parameters?